darkfire000/gsc-rust/README.md

 # rust-docker
-A Rust server running inside of a Docker container
+A Rust server running inside of a Docker container.

+The Rust server uses a modified fork of Linux Game Server Manager but uses most of the same guts.

 You can run your own Rust server in a Docker container like this:

 * Clone or download/extract this repo
 * docker build . -t rustserver
 * docker run -d -p 28015:28015/udp -p 28016:28016/tcp rustserver

+Don't forget to change ``server.description`` in the server.cfg, otherwise your server will have the same description as mine!

 You can access the server logs by doing ``docker logs rustserver`` or by attaching to the container directly.